-Master of Arts in International Leadership Courses(All courses are 3 credits and are listed in the recommended sequence)
+Master of Arts in International Leadership Courses(All courses are 3 credits)

 INT 6210 Foundations of International Leadership

 This course provides the foundation for students to think and act across cultures.
 The course examines a variety of cultural concepts of leadership and work that span different cultures, economies, politics, and geographies throughout the world.
 Particular attention is given to developing leadership and sustaining successful transnational organizations.

 LDR 6220 The Focused Leader

 The Focused Leader provides students with insight- and action-based skills focused on understanding oneself and one’s impact on others—skills necessary for effective interactions in the global arena.
 The course builds upon research in emotional intelligence, mindfulness, and motivation, and gives students an understanding of the role of emotional intelligence as an aspect of personal empowerment and professional effectiveness, in the global context in particular.
 Students learn methods of managing emotions triggered by differences, develop strategies for building harmonious and productive relationships, and gain tools and strategies to help others develop emotional intelligence.
 Students will leave the course having identified goals for their own personal development, strategies for meeting those goals, and a plan for implementing those strategies.

 In this course, students further their exploration, assessment, and development of themselves as leaders.
 The course will provide an opportunity for students to develop and reflect on an understanding of themselves and how such self-awareness contributes to effective organizational leadership.
 Students will explore a range of self-assessment tools, take part in an immersive cultural experience, and synthesize new learning with knowledge and skills gained in previous Leading Self courses to develop plans to further develop the emotional and cultural intelligence required to be effective leaders in the global arena.